jorgebucaran/hyperapp/README.md

 - **Write what, not how**—With a declarative syntax that's easy to read and natural to write, Hyperapp is your tool of choice to develop purely functional, feature-rich, browser-based applications.
 - **Hypercharged**—Hyperapp is a modern VDOM engine, state management solution, and application design pattern all-in-one.
 Once you learn to use it, there'll be no end to what you can do.

-To learn more, visit <https://hyperapp.dev> for documentation, guides, and examples.
+To learn more, go to <https://hyperapp.dev> for documentation, guides, and examples.

 ## Quickstart